Polynomial Null Solutions to Bosonic Laplacians, Bosonic Bergman and Hardy Spaces: Introduction

 In this paper, we will continue our investigation on analogs of harmonic function theory in higher spin spaces.
-More specifically, we study homogeneous polynomial null solutions to bosonic Laplacians, analogs of harmonic Hardy spaces and harmonic Bergman spaces in higher spin spaces in the framework of Clifford analysis.
+More specifically, we study homogeneous polynomial null solutions to bosonic Laplacians, which was firstly described in \cite{DeBie} by a decomposition into irreducible representations of the spin group.
+In this paper, we provide more information of these particular homogeneous polynomial null solutions, for instance, orthogonality property and a decomposition of certain $L^2$ space on the unit sphere.
+Analogs of some properties of harmonic Hardy spaces and harmonic Bergman spaces in higher spin spaces in the framework of Clifford analysis are also investigated here.
 In order to facilitate calculations, Clifford algebras are needed here.
 The intricate form of the bosonic Laplacians, together with the rotation action on the second variable and the interaction of the two variables, leads to the invalidity of some classical techniques and highly complicates the analysis. \\ \textbf{Main results:} \begin{enumerate} \item Homogeneous polynomial null solutions to bosonic Laplacians is studied.
 An orthogonal decomposition for certain $L^2$ space in terms of these homogeneous polynomial solutions is discovered.
 We also find that there is an orthogonal property between two homogeneous polynomial null solutions with different degrees, which can be considered as an analog of the orthogonality between spherical harmonics. \item We define bosonic Bergman spaces in the last section, where we also provide a description for the Bergman reproducing kernel and the bosonic Bergman projection. \item We introduce bosonic Hardy spaces as generalizations of harmonic Hardy spaces in the higher spin cases.
 Close relationship between the bosonic Hardy spaces and certain complex Borel measure spaces is provided. \end{enumerate} The investigation on bosonic Hardy and Bergman spaces also suggests that many other interesting problems on Hardy and Bergman spaces in classical harmonic analysis can be studied in the higher spin cases as well.
 For instance, different characterizations of Hardy spaces, the classical Riesz theory on boundary behavior, Berezin transform in Bergman spaces, etc.